-Clearly, then, there is a relationship between voltage and current: if a voltage source is connected to a component or a network of components, current will flow.
+In a functional circuit, there is a relationship between voltage and current.
+If a voltage source is connected to a component or a network of components, current will flow (Figure 1).
 The amount of current, however, is not determined solely by the voltage source.

-The wires and components in the circuit will present some amount of opposition to the movement of electric charge, and this opposition influences the magnitude of the current produced by a given voltage source.
-We use the term resistance (R) to capture the idea of this inherent tendency to oppose electric current, and resistance comes with a unit—called the ohm—that allows us to quantify opposition to electric current.
+The wires and components in the circuit will present some amount of resistance to the movement of electric charge.
+And this influences the magnitude of the current produced by a given voltage source.
+Resistance is denoted in ohms and has the symbol of the capital Greek omega (Ω).
+And this value allows us to quantify opposition to electric current.

-All materials (except superconductors) present some amount of resistance.
+All materials except superconductors present some amount of resistance.
 The terms conductor and insulator do not identify materials that have, respectively, zero resistance and infinite resistance.
 Rather, they are convenient ways of referring to materials that exhibit very low resistance and very high resistance.

 The intentional resistance that we incorporate into electronic circuits comes in the form of individual components called resistors.

-Electrical circuits are filled with resistance that does not originate from resistors.
-Wires, printed-circuit-board traces, pins on integrated circuits, leads on capacitors and inductors—when we're working with typical electronic systems, there is no such thing as a perfect conductor.
-This type of resistance is called parasitic resistance, and the degree to which it affects the functionality of a circuit depends on various factors.
+Electrical circuits are filled with resistance that does not originate from resistors’ wires.
+Printed circuit board traces pins on integrated circuits; leads on capacitors and inductors (Figure 4).
+When we're working with typical electronic systems, there is no such thing as a perfect conductor.
+This type of resistance is called parasitic resistance.

+The degree to which it affects the functionality of a circuit depends on various factors.
 In many cases, parasitic resistance can be ignored because it will not alter the circuit's functionality in any noticeable way.